Dirac Masses and Mixings in the (geo)SM(EFT) and Beyond: All-Orders Masses, Mixings, and CP-Violation

 Such a situation may be conceivable in the broken electroweak phase, e.g. Here we observe that \eqref{eq:massinvariants} (which we denote $\hat{I}_{\text{mass}}$), and therefore \eqref{eq:upquark1}-\eqref{eq:upquark23}, still hold as basis-independent expressions, since $\hat{I}_{\text{mass}} \rightarrow \hat{I}^\prime_{\text{mass}} = \hat{I}_{\text{mass}}$ due to the cyclic property of the Trace.
 However, \eqref{eq:CKMinvariants}-\eqref{eq:phaseinvariants} do not exhibit this invariance generically.
 This is clear, for example, in $\hat{I}_5$:

 This implies that predictions for CKM mixing parameters in such theories will not hold.
 We have checked that these statements are true by generating random unitary transformations $U_\chi^\psi$ numerically and constructing \eqref{eq:Ytransform1}, where $y_i^2$, $\theta_{ij}$ and $\delta$ are also generated randomly.
 We compare the values computed with \eqref{eq:upquark1}-\eqref{eq:delta} to those extracted numerically, and indeed confirm that while the Yukawa/mass eigenvalues are in perfect agreement with the randomly drawn inputs, the mixing parameters are not.
-On the other hand, we now give two examples from the literature where our formulae apply exactly.
+On the other hand, we now give two examples from the literature where our formulae apply exactly.\footnote{Note that we do not present these models in the context of a matching calculation to the (geo)SMEFT, but rather as example UV constructions with BSM field and symmetry content remaining in the spectrum --- our goal is to show that our model-independent formulae from above can be used to study the Dirac flavour sector of specific models in the literature, and as a result we only give relevant details to that end below.}